jaredwolff/plm-rs/Readme.md

 * [ ] Tests
 * [ ] How to set up a library (what entries are required, etc)
 * [ ] Multiple library support
+* [ ] Importing a specific variant / or create BOMs based on different variants
 * [x] Import a BOM from a .sch file
 * [x] Adds/updates parts to DB from BOM import.
 * [x] Create BOM relationships